A few months ago I decided that I was in desperate need of human interaction, so I decided to get a job outside the home.

 Let me add…she has guiltily confessed to hanging clothes from her unused elliptical machine, so this sudden desire to show off her sporty side came as something of a shock.

-She was actually supposed to be meeting me at a restaurant with a few friends for drinks that night, but now I’m left to wonder if the real reason for her suicidal high jump was because she didn’t quite know how to break it to me that she actually didn’t like me and would never be seen out with me in a million years.
+She was actually supposed to be meeting me at a restaurant with a few friends for drinks that night, but now I’m left to wonder if the real reason for her near suicidal high jump was because she didn’t quite know how to break it to me that she actually didn’t like me and would never be seen out in public with me in a million years.

 I’ll deal with that later.